ocassio/go-socks5-proxy/README.md

 # Special thanks

 - The original idea.
-Actually this project is just a very lightweight variation of the serj's one: https://github.com/serjs/socks5-server
+Actually, this project is just a very lightweight variation of the serj's one: https://github.com/serjs/socks5-server
-- SOCKS 5 server implementation for Go: https://github.com/armon/go-socks5
+- SOCKS5 server implementation for Go:
+   https://github.com/armon/go-socks5
 - Article about building minimal Go containers with Docker by Nick Gauthier: https://blog.codeship.com/building-minimal-docker-containers-for-go-applications/